Start the next chapter of your writing career.

 Find out about our award-winning faculty and outstanding students.

 The faculty in Creative Writing are working writers with numerous publications and awards, and they are distinguished mentors and teachers who work closely with graduate students to help them meet their goals and aspirations.
-Because of this dedication and the very hard work of the students themselves, the graduate students in our program have published work in Black Review, Carolina Quarterly, Indiana Review, Michigan Quarterly Review, Missouri Review, Ontario Review, Passages North, Poetry, Ploughshares and Prairie Schooner, among other venues.
+Because of this dedication and the very hard work of the students, students in our program have published work in Southern Review, Carolina Quarterly, Indiana Review, Michigan Quarterly Review, Missouri Review, Subtropics, Passages North, Poetry, Paris Review, Ploughshares, and Prairie Schooner, among other venues.

-Former students have also published books with presses like New York University Press, Ontario Review Press, Parallel Press, Northeastern University Press, University of New Mexico Press, University of Nebraska Press, Waywiser Press, BkMk Press, and Wings Press.
+Our students have recently published books with presses like New York University Press, University of Arkansas Press, Southern Illinois University Press, Northeastern University Press, University of New Mexico Press, University of Nebraska Press, Waywiser Press, BkMk Press, and Cleveland State University Press.

 We also host an outstanding series of visiting writers each year who come to host workshops and read from their work.
-B. H. Fairchild, Pam Houston, Gjertrud Schnackenberg, William Logan, Marie Howe, and Percival Everett have all recently visited Texas Tech.
+Lisa Russ Spaar, Pam Houston, Gjertrud Schnackenberg, Paisley Rekdal, Ron Carlson, and Percival Everett have all recently visited Texas Tech.

 What are you waiting for?

-- 90% of our M.A. and Ph.D students receive assistantship support.
+- All our M.A. and Ph.D students receive assistantship support, if desired.

-- Our students come from SUNY Stonybrook, UC-Riverside, the University of Illinois, and all points between.
+- Our students come from SUNY Stonybrook, UC-Riverside, the University of Florida, and all points between.

 - We host an expense-paid Recruitment Weekend each March for students admitted to our program.
 So apply, get admitted, and then come see what we have to offer.

-For more information about graduate study in Creative Writing, please contact Dr. William Wenthe, Director of Creative Writing.
+For more information about graduate study in Creative Writing, please contact John Poch, Director of Creative Writing.

-For general information about graduate study in the Department of English, please contact Brian McFadden, Director of Graduate Studies by email or at (806) 742-2500 ext.
-246.
+For general information about graduate study in the Department of English, please contact Sara Spurgeon, Director of Graduate Studies by email or at (806) 742-2501.